Educational Tax Credit

 The 1098-T form is provided to U.S. citizens and Lawful Permanent Residents (LPR), as well as spouses, and legal dependents of U.S. citizens and LPRs.
 It's also given to students who have been in the U.S. for enough time to file taxes as a 'resident alien for federal tax purposes' (the opposite of NRA).

-If you think you qualify for a 1098-T, please fill out a W-9s form along with a copy of your SSN or ITIN.
-The form is available at Enrollment Services Center in the Schott Admission and Enrollment building.
+If you think you qualify for a 1098-T, please fill out a W-9s form along with a copy of your work visa.
+The W-9s form is available at Enrollment Services Center in the Schott Admission and Enrollment building.
 Email OneStop@scu.edu or call 408-551-1000 for information.